forcedotcom/isvte-sfdx-plugin/EXTENDING.md

 ```

 #### Edition Installation Rules
-The rules which define which instance your package can be installed into are defined in the ```editionWarningRules``` object.
+The rules that define which editions your package can be installed into are defined in the ```editionWarningRules``` list.
 They are defined as:
 ```
 interface IInstallRule {
   name: string, //Salesforce Edition